 See advice about choosing a school for a child or young person with special educational needs and disabilities and browse schools near you.

+There are many different types of schools and many things to think about when choosing the right education provider for your child.
+Most children’s needs can be met in a mainstream school or enhanced mainstream provision.
+This means that children can go to school with their friends from their community.
 When making your choice it is also important to consider how your child will travel to school.
 You can find out more about transport to school and college here.

 If your child has a statement of special educational needs or an education, health and care plan, the professionals involved in writing it will help you decide on the most appropriate type of school for your child.
 You will then need to follow our normal admissions process.

 If your child has an EHCP you might want to consider a special school.
 Bear in mind that it may not be in their local area and they will inevitably have a different friendship group, and may not be mixing with other children in the locality.
 You will also need to think about how they will travel to school and whether you are eligible for transport assistance.
 If you decide to think about special schools, you can find out more about the special schools in North Yorkshire and how to apply for a place, here.

 Children with an EHCP have a nominated assessment and review officer who will help you with transitions to start school, change school or transfer to secondary school.
 They will discuss changes in school placements with you at your review meeting.

 It also may be useful to contact the SEND information, advice and support service (SENDIASS) if your child will be starting school in North Yorkshire.
 They provide free and impartial information, advice and support for children, young people and young adults (up to 25 year old) with SEND as well as their parents or carers.